kevinahuber/whoisresponsible.us/README.md

 - [] Redux everything!
+- [] Switch onhover to handle all selected
+- [] OnClick expand map
-- [] Remove hover over once two are selected
+- [] Remove onclick when all selected